Cartography

 Standing there in the canyon, I had the sense that my childhood self, the one building sandcastles on some lakeside public beach in the country, had constructed everything around me, had dripped into place the hoodoos of the canyon and the spires of the cathedral, that everything I had ever experienced in my life I had dreamed into existence as a child and made real with sand, that sand turned to stone, cemented into the world where it would wait patiently for me to venture out to discover it.

 As I stood among those ancient rocks, marveling at formations that were all at once familiar and strange, I began to understand that I belonged to that place as much as I might have belonged to the Tetons or the Highlands or Cuba, or even to a bend along a Pennsylvania road.
 I belong everywhere and nowhere, home a simple construct.
 I belong, in the end, not in the world that I have inherited but in the world I have created for myself.
 I took a deep breath of the crisp winter air and steadied myself as the ledge narrowed along the canyon.
 My children called for me to catch up to them.
 I waved them on.
-I’m making my way, I said to myself, realizing then that I belong in whatever land I have the courage to explore.
+I’m making my way, I said to myself, then louder once more, as if to confirm it.